SmoQyDQMC.jl: A flexible implementation of determinant quantum Monte Carlo for Hubbard and electron-phonon interactions (version 2.0 release): Numerical Stabilization Routines

 This section briefly outlines the overarching structure of a \gls*{DQMC} simulation.
 By design, this structure closely mirrors how scripts using \gls*{smoqydqmc} are written to perform simulations.
 We have provided numerous examples of such scripts in the online \href{https://smoqysuite.github.io/SmoQyDQMC.jl/stable/}{documentation}, and Algorithm~\eqref{alg:dqmc_overview} provides an overview of what this structure might look like.

 The goal of a \gls*{DQMC} simulation is to faithfully sample the relevant fields according to the probability distribution described by Eq.~\eqref{eq:W_abs_dqmc}.
-In the case of \gls*{smoqydqmc}, these fields correspond to either the Ising \gls*{HS} fields that result from decoupling the Hubbard interaction or the phonon fields.
-The fields are initialized to a random configuration at the beginning of a simulation.
+In the case of \gls*{smoqydqmc}, these fields correspond to either \gls*{HS} fields that result from decoupling the Hubbard interactions or the phonon fields.
+The fields are typically initialized to a random configuration at the beginning of a simulation.
 Then, updates to the field configurations are proposed using various methods, which are either accepted or rejected with a probability given by Eq.~\eqref{eq:metropolis}.
-Sec.~\ref{sec:mc_updates} outlines an efficient procedure for updating the Ising \gls*{HS} fields, whereas sections \ref{sec:hmc_updates} and \ref{sec:special_udpates} describe methods for efficiently updating the phonon fields.
+Sec.~\ref{sec:mc_updates} outlines an efficient procedure for updating the \gls*{HS} fields, whereas Secs.~ \ref{sec:hmc_updates} and \ref{sec:special_udpates} describe methods for efficiently updating the phonon fields.

 Another important part of the simulation is making measurements as field configurations are sampled.
 However, measurements should not be performed at the start of a simulation as the initial field configuration is typically far from the target equilibrium distribution described by Eq.~\eqref{eq:W_abs_dqmc}.
 Therefore, the fields are first updated $N_\text{therm.}$ times during an initial thermalization period to equilibrate the field configurations to the target distribution.
 The remainder of the simulation is then broken into $N_\text{bin}$ intervals, with $n_\text{bin}$ updates performed per interval, as shown in Algorithm~\eqref{alg:dqmc_overview}.
 After each set of updates to the field configurations, measurements are made and recorded.
 Electronic correlation measurements are made using the single-particle electron Green's function (which is defined and discussed in Sec.~\ref{sec:greens}).
 At the end of each interval, the average of the previous $n_\text{bin}$ measurements are written to the file.
 At the end of the simulation, these interval-averaged measurements are processed to generate final estimates for the expectation value of measured observables; the details of this analysis are discussed in Sec.~\ref{sec:error_analysis}.
 Algorithm~\eqref{alg:dqmc_overview} also shows how the chemical potential can be updated during a simulation to achieve a target electron density.
 Sec.~\ref{sec:mu_tuner} gives more details on this functionality.